ellen3128/ellen3128/README.md

 ### About Me 👩‍🚀

-- 🔖 **Fun fact:** Former corporate strategy consultant and a registered lobbyist for an international corporation && Love design and programming!
+- 🔖 **Fun fact:** Former corporate strategy consultant and a registered lobbyist for an international corporation.
+Love design, traveling, thrillers, animals and programming!

 - ⚡ **Soft Skills:** Intuitive design and innovative problem-solving